ccyoung22/ccyoung22/README.md

 ## Hi there 👋 my name is Caitlin

 - 🌱 I’m currently learning Javascript, React and Node js
-- ⚡ Fun fact: I'm currently at the School of Code web development bootcamp!
+- ⚡ Fun fact: I have just completed the School of Code web development bootcamp!

 <!--
 **ccyoung22/ccyoung22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.